pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 <a name="module_utils..isPackageNameBanned"></a>

 ### utils~isPackageNameBanned(name) ⇒ <code>object</code>
-This uses the `storage.js` to retreive a banlist.
+This uses the `storage.js` to retrieve a banlist.
 And then simply iterates through the banList array, until it finds a match to the name it was given.
 If no match is found then it returns false.